XanderLouis/linear_regression_app/ReadME.md

 - Ambient Pressure (AP)
 - Relative Humidity (RH)

-The API is deployed using FastAPI, and a Streamlit app provides an interactive interface for users to input values and get predictions.
+The API is deployed using FastAPI, and a Streamlit app provides an interactive interface for users to input values and get needed predictions.